Your 4 month old baby development milestones

 In the first few months you’ll have been feeding more regularly than they are by month four.
 This is because your baby’s stomach is now bigger than before, meaning they can take on more milk during each sitting.

 Weaning is an exciting and fun development stage which should start when your baby is around 6 months old.
-At 4 months it’s a good time to start preparing for this development and thinking about the best weaning techniques for you and your baby.
-Think about which foods you will introduce to your baby first and if you’d like to try out spoon-led weaning or baby-led weaning.
+At 4 months it’s a good time to start preparing for this development milestone and learning about the signs that show your baby is ready.
+Think about which foods you will introduce to your baby first and find out about the benefits of combining spoon feeding and baby-led weaning.

 How you can help your baby develop in month four

 - You can stimulate your baby's sense of touch using a variety of materials.
 Try using fur, tissue, felt, velvet and towelling, or look for books that make touching a part of the reading experience

 - Your baby is more playful now, so encourage them to explore and play with a variety of objects.
 A clean muslin square will occupy your baby for a few minutes.
 Watch them suck on it, hold it, and discover what happens when they scrunch it up.
 Give them a light rattle and watch them delight in the sound it makes when they shake it